-After several days of observing, listening to and working with Daniel, Shawn knew that she wanted to start a similar non-profit organization that would share Daniel’s ‘No limits’ philosophy but focus on services and support for children and youth who are blind or visually impaired and their families.
-Shawn’s dream is that all blind and visually impaired children will gain the necessary skills and support to reach their full potential.
+Shawn knew that she wanted to start a similar non-profit organization in BC that would share Daniel’s ‘no limits’ philosophy, but focus on services and support for children and youth who are blind or partially sighted and their families.
+Shawn’s dream is that BC’s 750+ children who are blind or partially sighted will gain the necessary skills and support to reach their full potential.

 Meet our Founding Board

-Shawn was born with Retinitis Pigmentosa, a rare eye condition that has caused her vision to deteriorate through her childhood and adolescence.
-Since the age of eighteen she has had less than two percent of her vision and has fully adjusted to life as a blind person.
+Shawn was born with Retinitis Pigmentosa, a rare eye condition that caused her vision to deteriorate throughout her childhood.
+Since the age of 18, she has had less than two percent of her vision and has fully adjusted to life as a blind person.

 After obtaining a Bachelor of Arts from the University of British Columbia in 1999, Shawn completed an Internship at Dorton House School for the Blind in England where she assisted blind and visually impaired children in the classroom.
 Upon her return to Canada, Shawn worked for CNIB first as a Career & Employment Counsellor and later as a Counsellor/Coordinator for Children & Youth Services.
 In this role, Shawn coordinated workshops and camps for children, youth, and families, educated child-care professionals on strategies for working with blind children, and offered ongoing resources and support to families throughout BC.
 Shawn also has extensive Board experience through her involvement on several Non-profit Boards including Access for Sight Impaired Consumers, BC Blind Sports & Recreation Association, Canadian Blind Sports Association, and Braille Literacy Canada.